Muath-Alsaeed/Tadawul-Web-Scraping/README.md

 -Read the stored data from database and show it as a table .

-2. From the link below, you need to store the Excel file in PostgreSQL and then use the stored data to build dashboard to show useful insights.:
+2.From the link below, you need to store the Excel file in PostgreSQL and then use the stored data to build dashboard to show useful insights.: https://data.gov.sa/Data/ar/dataset/field-of-study-2013-2018

-  https://data.gov.sa/Data/ar/dataset/field-of-study-2013-2018

 # Solution & Assumptions